 Simply put, dimensions give context to the numerical data (metrics) and enable a deeper understanding of engagement patterns.

 Dimensions are integral to the analytics ecosystem.
 They categorize and segment data for better clarity and insight.
 Whether looking at user behavior or gauging the performance of different content types, dimensions enrich analytics by providing a multidimensional view of the user experience.
+The benefits of GA4 dimensions lie in their ability to offer deeper segmentation, improved attribution modeling, and enhanced tracking of user interactions, helping businesses make more data-driven decisions.

 Aspect | Predefined Dimensions | Custom Dimensions |